theotheo/vscode-zotero-latex/README.md

 ## Features

 The main feature of this extension is a command to insert citations from Zotero (Cite As You Write).
-In a LaTeX file, use `Alt-Z` and pick your source.
+In a Markdown file, use `Alt-Z` and pick your source.
 A citation will automatically be inserted at the current cursor.
 This can use either Zotero's own UI or a dialog within VS Code.

 If you have a citation key selected, you can jump to it in Zotero with the `Zotero: Open in Zotero` command.

 ## Requirements

 You need to have Zotero installed, along with the Better BibTex extension.
-You'll probably also want some kind of LaTeX editor extension installed, such as [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop).

 ## Usage